vivsridh4/API-Devs/README.md

 ## API Learning Materials - Bill of Materials (BoM)

 This repo provides content to get started with API development & learn some advanced tools with Bill of Materials (BoM) to help engage communities with fresh, relevant, and authentic API development content through in-person and online channels.
-Feel free to leverage the material to learn and to share content in any community engagements/meetups and please tweet with **hashtag - #AIAugust** if leveraging the content or sharing this content with the community.
+Feel free to leverage the material to learn and to share content in any community engagements/meetups and please tweet with **hashtag - #APIAugust** if leveraging the content or sharing this content with the community.

 ### Tutorials & Workshops